Evidence for eccentricity in the population of binary black holes observed by LIGO-Virgo-KAGRA: Conclusion

 We also investigated the systematic effects of ignoring eccentricity completely in parameter-estimation studies.
 Similar studies have been performed in Refs.~\cite{Cho:2022cdy, Divyajyoti:2023rht, Bonino:2022hkj, Wu:2020zwr,Lower:2018seu, Ramos-Buades:2023yhy, OShea:2021faf, Favata:2021vhw, Favata:2013rwa, Iglesias:2022xfc, Sun:2015bva, Wagner:2024ecj, LIGOScientific:2016ebw}.
 Our new contribution is to report the bias in the masses and spins for real events with support for $e_{\text{10Hz}} > 0.1$.
 We find that when ignoring eccentricity, the chirp mass is biased by 5.2\% for GW200129, 3.6\% for GW190701 and 11.8\% GW200208\_22 with respect to the aligned-spin quasi-circular case.
 Similarly, the $\chi_{\text{eff}}$ is biased by $-0.04$ for GW200129, $0.12$ for GW190701 and $-0.19$ for GW200208\_22 (again for the aligned-spin quasi-circular case).

 Finally, we have performed a computation to measure the probability that a GW event is eccentric.
 This method is more robust than simply considering odds ratios, as it combines information from the ensemble of GW events with astrophysical predictions.
 It is analogous to $p_{\text{astro}}$ in LVK searches \cite{Farr:2013yna}.
 As more GWs are observed, this method will give tighter constraints on the rate of eccentric and quasi-circular events than simply using an astrophysical prior.
 This will lead to smaller uncertainty on the probability that individual events are eccentric.
-We find that $p_{\text{ecc}} = 0.7490-0.9995$ for GW200129, $p_{\text{ecc}} = 0.9763-0.9774$ for GW190701, and $p_{\text{ecc}} = 0.7197-0.7286$ for GW200208\_22 when using astrophysical priors.
-We extend this formalism to evaluate the probability that there exists an eccentric event in the population.
-We find this to be $p_{\text{ecc, pop}} > 1 - 4.7 \times 10^{-3}$ when using \texttt{BayesWave A} glitch mitigation on GW200129 and $p_{\text{ecc, pop}} > 1 - 8.4 \times 10^{-8} $ when using \texttt{gwsubtract} glitch mitigation on GW200129.
+Currently, this method is limited to differentiating eccentric aligned-spin and quasi-circular aligned-spin binaries.
+This is because there are no population synthesis codes that coherently model eccentricity and spin-precession, so we cannot put reasonable priors on the relative rate between eccentric aligned-spin versus quasi-circular spin-precessing binaries.
+Thus we caveat population statements with the fact that we neglect spin-precession when reporting $p_{\text{ecc}}$ and $p_{\text{ecc, pop}}$.
+This issue will be addressed in future work.